 In my experience, getting your foot inside the Argentine job market is the hardest part.
 After you have already worked for one company in Argentina, it gets a lot easier to get interviews and find a new job.

 So, don’t stress about finding your dream job just when moving to Buenos Aires.
 Focus on finding just a reasonably nice job.
 This first job will open the door for more opportunities down the road.

 My first job in Buenos Aires was working for a small corporate housing start-up.
 I was coordinating reservations for corporate travelers visiting Buenos Aires and Mexico.
 It was not a very challenging job and the management team wasn’t great either.

 However, when I started to look for a new position, I got a lot more interviews than I had had the first time around.
 So, I’m pretty sure that the fact that I got direct experience working in Buenos Aires helped a lot.

 Many companies in Buenos Aires actively use their current employees’ social connections to find new hires.
-And the companies’ HR departments seem to value the recommendations that their employees sent a lot!
+And the companies’ HR departments seem to value the recommendations that their employees send a lot!

-Most medium-size to big companies have referral programs for their employees to recommend their personal contacts.
+Most medium-sized to big companies have referral programs for their employees to recommend their contacts.